 C. Contractor shall preserve property line and corner survey monuments whenever possible.
 If their destruction is determined by Engineer to be unavoidable, and their replacement is not called for on the plans, they shall be replaced by the Engineer.
 Survey monuments that are disturbed or destroyed by Contractor's operations without prior approval by the Engineer shall be replaced by the Engineer at the Contractor’s expense.

 D. When a concrete survey monument well is located within the construction area of any roadway, storm drain, drainage structures, sewer line or channel improvement, the Contractor shall adjust the cover if noted on the plans.
 The cost of adjustment of said monument well covers shall be included in the lump sum bid for Construction Survey.

+E. Construction of a Type I or Type II-B Survey Monuments as called out on the plans, will require coordination with the Engineer to provide location and wet set of the cap.
+The Contractor will be responsible for installing underground features such as concrete monument, monument assembly, and associated rebar.

 MATERIALS